Spaulding (automobile): Spaulding (1902–1903)

-By February of 1903 the company was in financial trouble and in March was sold at a receiver's sale to J. F. Morlock who built the Spaulding runabout as a Morlock until October 1903.
-In August 1903, Henry F. Spaulding was testing a new experimental car on the tow path of the Erie Canal where he unfortunately drove the car into the canal and was drowned.
+By February 1903 the company was in financial trouble and in March was sold at a receiver's sale to J. F. Morlock who built the Spaulding runabout as a Morlock until October 1903.
+In August 1903, Henry F. Spaulding was testing a new experimental car on the tow path of the Erie Canal where he drove the car into the canal and was drowned.

-Spaulding (1910-1916)
+Spaulding (1910–1916)

 Henry W. Spaulding arrived in Iowa in 1876 where he set up shop as a blacksmith and carriage manufacturer in Grinnell.
 At the turn of the century the Spaulding Manufacturing Company was the oldest and largest producer of vehicles west of the Mississippi.